Narendra Dhar Jayal: Career

 In 1948, Nandu Jayal went to Switzerland and acquired a Ski Teacher's Certificate, a very respectable achievement.
 He was appointed Chief Instructor at the Winter Warfare School, later known as the High Altitude and Winter Warfare School.
 Under the leadership of the Engineer-in-Chief, Maj.
 Gen. Harold 'Bill' Williams, himself an eager climber, Nandu Jayal organised the first Sappers expedition to Bandarpunch successfully in 1950.
 As a young Captain in 1950–51, he carried out a strategic reconnaissance of the Garhwal Himalayas and was later the Indian Army liaison officer for the French Expedition to Nanda Devi in 1951.
-He organised and led two expeditions to Kamet; the first in 1952 when the summit team was forced back by a blizzard from just 600 metres short of the mountain and later in 1955 when he summitted - at that point of time, it was the highest that an Indian had climbed.
+He organised and led two expeditions to Kamet; the first in 1952 when the summit team was forced back by a blizzard from just 600 metres short of the mountain and later in 1955 when he summited - at that point of time, it was the highest that an Indian had climbed.

 Jayal was the founder principal of the Himalayan Mountaineering Institute at Darjeeling, with Tenzing Norgay of Everest fame as the Chief Instructor.
 Both of them were invited by the Swiss Government to Switzerland where they spent three months seeing new things and having new experiences.
 Maj Jayal became the only non-Swiss to win the coveted Swiss Guide's Diploma and Badge.
 Jayal led the 1955 Kamet expedition as the Director HMI.
 Jayal organised an expedition to Nanda Devi in 1957.
 Bad weather thwarted the expedition but Jayal, never one to give up, went next to the Karakoram where he conquered Saken (24,130 ft) and Sakang (24,150 ft), the third highest peak in the Karakoram range.